Riddles-sys/whack-a-mole/readme.md

 <br/>

-Created by Ridwan Arshad and Kate Shea within 4 hours.
+Created by Ridwan Arshad and Kate Shea within a 2 hour hackathon.

 You must make a plan before you start coding and have a member of the instructional team sign you off.
 <br/>